Explanation of Course Numbers

 MKTG 4152.
 Retailing Management.
 3 Credits.

 A study of retailing management and strategy covering the current environment of retailing, retail market and financial analysis, store location and design, inventory management, and non-store and service retailing.
 Industry executive and student presentations; case analyses.
-Prerequisites: BADM 3401; MKTG 3142; MKTG 3143.
-(Fall and spring).
+Prerequisites: BADM 3401, MKTG 3142 and MKTG 3143.

 MKTG 4159.
 Marketing Strategy.
 3 Credits.

-The capstone course for marketing majors.
-Analytical integration of material covered in previous marketing courses.
-Marketing strategy literature, financial dimensions of marketing decisions, and comprehensive cases.
-Prerequisite: MKTG 4148 or MKTG 4150.
-(Spring).
+Analytical integration of material covered in marketing courses, financial dimensions of marketing decisions, artificial intelligence, and comprehensive case analysis.

 MKTG 4900W.
 Special Topics.
 3 Credits.